AK-Homberger/Bresser-3CH-433MHz-T-H-Sensor-decoder/README.md

 The [Arduino sketch](https://github.com/AK-Homberger/Bresser-3CH-433MHz-T-H-Sensor-decoder/blob/main/433MHz-Temperatur-Bresser-Nano/433MHz-Temperatur-Bresser-Nano.ino) has to be uploaded with the Arduino IDE to the Nano.
 Depending on the Nano type/version, it might be necessary to select **Processor: "ATmega328P (Old Bootloader)"** in the IDE to make the upload work.

 After restart, the Arduino will wait for datagrams from one or more Bresser 3CH sensors.
 The sensors will send a telegram about every minute.
-Receiver datagrams are decoded and JSON formatted data is written to USB-Serial.
+Received datagrams are decoded and JSON formatted data is written to USB-Serial.

 The format is like this: **{"id":63, "ch":2, "temp":18.8, "hum":62, "lowbatt":0}**